blakeblackshear/frigate/docs/docs/troubleshooting/faqs.md

   This command tells Docker to show you the logs from the Frigate container.
   Note: If you've given your Frigate container a different name, replace "frigate" in the command with your container's actual name.
 The "-f" option means the logs will continue to update in real-time as new entries are added.
 To stop viewing the logs, press `Ctrl+C`.
 If you'd like to learn more about using Docker logs, including additional options and features, you can explore Docker's [official documentation](https://docs.docker.com/engine/reference/commandline/logs/).

-Alternatively, when you create the Frigate Docker container, you can bind a directory on the host to the mountpoint `/dev/shm/logs` to not only be able to persist the logs to disk, but also to be able to query them directly from the host using your fav log parsing/query util.
+Alternatively, when you create the Frigate Docker container, you can bind a directory on the host to the mountpoint `/dev/shm/logs` to not only be able to persist the logs to disk, but also to be able to query them directly from the host using your favorite log parsing/query utility.

 ```
 docker run -d \